Genealogy Center

 Research Day

-Join us for an in-person Research Day the last Tuesday of March -- March 26, 2024!
+Join us for an in-person Research Day the last Tuesday of February -- February 25, 2024!
 Plan to come to the Genealogy Center any time between 10:30 am and 1:00 pm to get free individual assistance from experienced researchers from the Albuquerque Genealogical Society and Library staff.
-Experts on genetic genealogy and DNA, military research, New Mexico families, African American families, German families, Celtic and Scandinavian families, the Daughters of the American Revolution application process, Mayflower families, and more will be available to help you.
+Experts on genetic genealogy and DNA, military research, New Mexico families, African American families, German families, Celtic genealogy, the Daughters of the American Revolution application process, Mayflower families, and more will be available to help you.
 Whether you've been researching for a long time or you're just starting out, this is a great day to find out more about your family.

 Genealogy Society Programs